 In Classical and Near Eastern Archaeology, Greek, Latin and Classical Studies, and History of Art, there are four written examinations and an oral.
 The oral must be held within five weeks of the first written exam.
 All examiners should have read all four examinations and all participate in the oral.
-In Chemistry, there are two written examinations accompanied by an oral on the material of these examinations, and an oral defense of one research proposal submitted by the Ph.D. student.
-A period of longer than five weeks is permitted.
+In Chemistry, the Preliminary Examinations consist of one written examination focusing on an original research proposal on a topic outside their dissertation research, accompanied by a public presentation and oral defense.
+A period of longer than five weeks is permitted because of the special form of these examinations.

 In Mathematics, the Preliminary Examinations consist of a short course of 3-4 lectures addressed to graduate students and faculty in mathematics, a written component, and an oral examination.
-In Physics, there are three written examinations, one 12-hour problem set, and an oral examination.
+In Physics, the Preliminary Examinations consist of four four-hour examinations demonstrating proficiency in core areas of physics, and a one-hour oral examination on the proposed dissertation research.
+A period of longer than five weeks is permitted because of the special form of these examinations.